Sharper contraction of India's GDP expected in FY21

-New Delhi, Feb 10 (IANS) The Indian economy is likely to witness a sharper contraction in the current fiscal as the Global Economic Conditions Survey shows that it is likely to contract by around 10 per cent, higher than the official estimates.
+New Delhi: The Indian economy is likely to witness a sharper contraction in the current fiscal as the Global Economic Conditions Survey shows that it is likely to contract by around 10 per cent, higher than the official estimates.

 Official estimates project a contraction of around 7 per cent in FY21.